Cetirizine: Metabolism

-Cetirizine does not undergo extensive metabolism.
-It is notably not metabolized by the cytochrome P450 system.
+Cetirizine is notably not metabolized by the cytochrome P450 system.
 Because of this, it does not interact significantly with drugs that inhibit or induce cytochrome P450 enzymes such as theophylline, erythromycin, clarithromycin, cimetidine, or alcohol.
+Studies with cetirizine synthesized with radioactive carbon-14 show that 90% of excreted cetirizine is unchanged at 2 hours, 80% at 10 hours, and 70% at 24 hours, indicating limited and slow metabolism.
 While cetirizine does not undergo extensive metabolism or metabolism by the cytochrome P450 enzyme, it does undergo some metabolism by other means, the metabolic pathways of which include oxidation and conjugation.
-Plasma radioactivity attributed to unchanged cetirizine is more than 90% at 2 hours, 80% at 10 hours, and 70% at 24 hours, indicating limited and slow metabolism.
-The enzymes responsible for transformation of cetirizine have not been identified.
+The precise enzymes responsible for transformation of cetirizine have not been identified.

 Elimination

 Cetirizine is eliminated approximately 70 to 85% in the urine and 10 to 13% in the feces.
-About 50 or 60% of cetirizine eliminated in the urine is unchanged.
+In total, about 60% of cetirizine eliminated in the urine is unchanged.
 It is eliminated in the urine via an active transport mechanism.
 The elimination half-life of cetirizine ranges from 6.5 to 10 hours in healthy adults, with a mean across studies of approximately 8.3 hours.
+The elimination half-life of cetirizine is increased in the elderly (to 12 hours), in hepatic impairment (to 14 hours), and in renal impairment (to 20 hours).
+Concentrations of cetirizine in the skin decline much slower than concentrations in the blood plasma.
 Its duration of action is at least 24 hours.
-The elimination half-life of cetirizine is increased in the elderly (to 12 hours), in hepatic impairment (to 14 hours), and in renal impairment (to 20 hours).